AA vs. Atmos: Which elite status game should I play?

 • I’ll earn a 100K global companion award fare after $60K cardmember year spend.

-• I’ll select to earn points from various Milestone Rewards (the following levels and rewards are based on 2025 Milestone Rewards.
-This assumes that the 2026 options will be similar):
+• I’ll select to earn points from various Milestone Rewards (this assumes that Milestone selections in 2026 will be similar to 2025):

 • 30,000 Status Points: 2,500 bonus points